mpuerta004/GnossDeustoOnto/Documentation/README.md

 -   roh:FundingAmount where an organization may receive several funding amounts part of a roh:Funding through roh:grants object property.

--   vcard:Individual, where an organization obo:hasContactInfo described
+-   vcard:Organization, where an organization obo:hasContactInfo is described
     through ontology vcard.

 -   roh:Infrastructure, where an organization may roh:hasInfrastructure,